aftouh/cdk-template/README.md

 ## Stage lifecycle

-- `make diff STAGE=dev` display cdk diff for the dev stage and all cdk stacks
+- `make diff STAGE=pro` display cdk diff of all stacks of the pro stage
-- `make deploy STAGE=dev STACKS=NetworkStack` synthesize cloudformation template then deploy the NetworkStack of the dev stage
+- `make deploy STAGE=dev STACKS=NetworkStack` synthesize cloudformation template then deploy the NetworkStack to the dev stage
 - `make destroy` destroy the 3 stacks of the dev stage